 The GHMPO has incorporated performance measures in the WPTSP Safety Strategy Action Plan.
-GHMPO will monitor and track progress on these performance measures, and the crash trends in the region, to create accountability and transparency.
+GHMPO will monitor and track progress on these performance measures, as well as the crash trends in the region to create accountability and transparency.
 To track progress on safety outcomes, GHMPO will monitor the Performance Measures identified above.
 In future years, GHMPO may consider setting more aggressive performance measures, or adopting additional performance measures.
 These may include:

-- > KA Crashes on rural and urban roads
+- > KA Crashes on rural and urban roads.

-- XA Crashes by route classification
+- > KA Crashes by route classification.

-- > KA Crashes by roadway ownership
+- > KA Crashes by roadway ownership.

-- Non-VMT ways of assessing KA Crash Rates
+- > Non-Vehicle Miles Traveled (VMT) assessments of KA Crash Rates.